mesos/logstash/README.md

 ## Full deployment not guaranteed

-This framework tries to launch a Logstash process on every Mesos slave.
+This framework accepts a Mesos offer if the offered agent does not yet have Logstash running, and the offer has enough resources to run Logstash.
-Specifically, it accepts a Mesos offer if the offered slave does not yet have Logstash running, and the offer has enough resources to run Logstash.
+This does not guarantee the presence of Logstash on every agent, because we are dependent on Mesos giving us appropriate offers for every agent.
-This does not guarantee the presence of Logstash on every slave, but we believe that most clusters will gain high allocation (TODO why?).
+Most clusters can gain high allocation if they reserve resources for the `logstash` role, but we cannot guarantee full allocation.

 ## Security